TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 :file:`fileadmin/<extkey>` during installation, where "extkey" is the extension key of your distribution.

-A good strategy on files (as followed by ext:introduction) is to construct the distribution in a way that it can be unloaded after initial import and removed from the file system.
+A good strategy for files (as followed by the Introduction Package) is to construct the distribution so that it can be uninstalled and removed from the file system after the initial import.

 To achieve that, when creating content for your distribution, all your content related files (assets) should be located within :file:`fileadmin/<extkey>`